Have you ever had a client tell you that you’re not charging enough?

 She told me to up the budget a few hundred dollars per table and I updated her quote for what it would *really* cost to get the look she wanted and she ended up spending quite a bit more.
 And happily.

 It didn’t bother her one bit to come in over budget.
-She was more than happy to pay for what she wanted.
+She was more than happy to pay to get what she wanted.

 This gig was a big one for me and she was an ideal client.
 She was kind, yet particular.
 She had great taste and was more than willing to pay to get what she wanted (gardenias, peonies, sweet peas, lush floral table runners….you get the picture).
 She was creative, smart and no-nonsense.
 (In short, she was my kinda gal.)